- Search The Registry

 - My Account

-Bessie Smith was born in Chattanooga, Tennessee and like many of her generation, she dreamed of escaping a life of poverty by way of show business.
+Bessie Smith was born in Chattanooga, Tennessee, and like many of her generation, she dreamed of escaping poverty by way of show business.
 As a teenager, she joined the Moss Stokes Company traveling minstrel show with her comedian brother Clarence and befriended another member, Gertrude "Ma" Rainey, who served as her blues mentor.

 Smith was signed to Columbia Records in 1923.
 Her first recording - Down Hearted Blues b/w Gulf Coast Blue," - sold an estimated 800,000 copies.
 Smith sang raw, uncut country blues inspired by life in the South.
-Some of her better-known songs include Backwater Blues, Taint Nobody's Bizness If I Do, St. Louis Blues, and Nobody Knows You When You're Down and Out.
-The Depression dealt her career a blow, but Smith changed with the times by adopting a more up-to-date look and revised repertoire that incorporated Tin Pan Alley tunes like Smoke Gets in Your Eyes.
+Her better-known songs include Backwater Blues, Taint Nobody's Bizness If I Do, St. Louis Blues, and Nobody Knows You When You're Down and Out.
+The Depression dealt her career a blow, but Smith changed with the times by adopting a more up-to-date look and revised repertoire that incorporated Tin Pan Alley tunes as Smoke Gets in Your Eyes.